Topshelf/Topshelf/doc/source/overview/commandline.rst

       -displayname      The display name the the service should use when installing

-    start               Starts the service if it is not already running
+    **start**             Starts the service if it is not already running

+      -instance           The instance to start

-    stop                Stops the service if it is running
+    **stop**              Stops the service if it is running

+      -instance           The instance to stop

-    uninstall           Uninstalls the service
+    **uninstall**         Uninstalls the service

       -instance         An instance name if registering the service multiple times